casper-ecosystem/cep18/docs/TUTORIAL.md

 ```
 - `NETWORK_NAME`: Use the relevant network name.
 Here we use '*casper-test*'
 - `PATH_TO_YOUR_KEY`: Replace this with the actual path of your secret key
 - `PAYMENT_AMOUNT`: Gas amount in tokens needed for contract execution.
-If there are no adequate tokens, the deploy will not execute and return an error
+If there are no adequate tokens, the deploy will not execute and will return an error
-- `WASM FILE PATH`: The session-path argument should point to the location of your compiled fungible token Wasm file
+- `WASM FILE PATH`: The session-path argument should point to the location of your compiled Fungible Token Wasm file

 Here is a sample *put-deploy* command: